tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LP-04-Stu_Correlation.md

   ![correlation-heatmap-scaled](Images/correlation-heatmap-scaled.png)

 * Looking at the heatmap, it would appear as though AMD stock appears to be the least correlated out of any of the other semiconductor stocks.
-Therefore, AMD stock would be the best semiconduct stock to add to the existing portfolio.
+Therefore, AMD stock would be the best semiconductor stock to add to the existing portfolio.

   ![correlation-heatmap-amd](Images/correlation-heatmap-amd.png)